 Are There Any Legitimate Timeshare Resale Companies?

 YES.
 There are several legitimate timeshare resale companies.
 When you’re looking into selling your timeshare on the resale market, do your research.
-A sure-fire way to tell if a company is reputable is if they are recognized by the American Resort Development Association (ARDA).
+A surefire way to tell if a company is reputable is if they are recognized by the American Resort Development Association (ARDA).
 Members of ARDA follow a strict code of ethics and take their reputations very seriously.

-Red Flags in the Timeshare Resale Market
+Red Flags in the Timeshare Resale Industry

 While there are several trustworthy timeshare resale companies that can help you, there are just as many scams to avoid.

-- Stop paying your timeshare maintenance fees.
-If any resale service, exit company or attorney advises you to stop paying your annual dues, take a warning.
+If any resale service, exit company, or attorney advises you to stop paying your maintenance fees, take a warning.
 This advice will cause you to default on your ownership and harm your credit standing severely.
-If you are selling your timeshare, you must keep paying these fees until the developer notifies you that the timeshare is no longer in your name.
+If you are selling your timeshare on the resale market, you must keep paying these fees until the developer notifies you that the timeshare is no longer in your name.

 Even if you are not selling your timeshare, anyone that contacts you out of the blue to let you know they have an interested buyer is breaking the law.
 Unless you have given a resale company permission to contact you, they should never reach out to you unsolicited.

-How Long Does it Take to Sell a Timeshare?
+How Long Does it Take?

 Do Real Estate Agents Sell Timeshares?

 Fidelity Real Estate (Fidelity Resales) is a full-service, licensed real estate brokerage that specializes in timeshare resales.
 We are the experts, with over 20 years of experience and a stellar reputation.
-If you are looking into selling your timeshare, contact us for a free, one-on-one consultation.
+We have an A+ rating from Better Business Bureau and are a Featured Reseller for ARDA.